yah-ya/docker-php-mysql-ionCube/README.md

-# Docker Configuration for PHP, MySQL, and ionCube
+# Docker Configuration for PHP and MySQL with ionCube

-This project provides a simple Docker configuration to set up the latest versions of PHP and MySQL, including the ionCube plugin for PHP.
-This configuration is designed to streamline the development and deployment of projects, particularly those involving ionCube, which is widely used in WordPress projects.
-These files are versatile and can be employed for working with WordPress projects as well.
+This project provides a Docker configuration to set up PHP, MySQL, and ionCube for streamlined development and deployment of Laravel projects, especially those involving ionCube functionality.

-### Table of Contents
+## Table of Contents
 1. [Introduction](#introduction)
 2. [Prerequisites](#prerequisites)
 3. [Getting Started](#getting-started)